 Longtime environmentalist Charles Stanley Smith pondered for years about how to stop using oil-fired heating and to improve the energy efficiency of his detached two-story home in Dromineer, Co Tipperary.

 “I would disappear into google for three or four days trying to work out what to do but would end up with more questions than answers,” says Charles.
 “Yet there I was telling people about climate change whilst living in a D3 energy rated house.”
-All this changed when Paul Kenny of Tipperary Energy Agency (TEA), which administers SuperHomes, told him about the scheme.
-“He sat me and my wife down and told us what he thought we needed to do,” says Charles.
+All this changed when I learned about the SuperHomes scheme.

 Recommendations for their 170 square metre two-story cavity wall house included:

 - pumping the external walls with insulation

 - replacement of the oil boiler with an air source heat pump

 - replacement of some old steel radiators with aluminium ones